AbsaOSS/ABRiS/README.md

   dataFrame.select(from_avro(col("value"), schemaRegistryConfig) as 'data).select("data.*")
 }
 ```
 This part is almost same as in previous example only this time you send in the registry configuration instead of schema.
-Of course the schema already have to be in schema registry for this to work.
+Of course the schema already have to be in Schema Registry for this to work.

-### Reading Confluent Avro binary records with provided avro schema
+### Reading Confluent Avro binary records with provided Avro schema
 ```scala
 import za.co.absa.abris.avro.functions.from_confluent_avro